pabloamh/fido-alpha/readme-fido3.md

-# Format Identification for Digital Objects (FIDO)
+# FIDO - Format Identification for Digital Objects

-FIDO is a Python library and command-line tool for identifying the file formats of digital objects.
+FIDO is a modern, object-oriented Python library and command-line tool for identifying the file formats of digital objects.
 It is designed for simple integration into automated workflows and other applications requiring reliable format identification.

-This document provides an overview of FIDO's structure, installation, and usage, both as a standalone application and as a library integrated into other Python projects.
+This version of FIDO is a complete refactoring of the original tool, focusing on code clarity, maintainability, and modern Python practices.

-## Project Structure
+## Key Features and Structure

 The FIDO project has been refactored to follow modern, object-oriented design principles, making it more modular and easier to maintain and extend.